 Local lodges also elect delegates to represent them at the Brotherhood's conventions.
 While in session, conventions are the union's supreme authority and determine the direction of the union.
 Delegates set Brotherhood policy, review the general condition of the union, and establish collective bargaining goals.
 Delegates also elect Grand Lodge officers, who direct the operation of the Brotherhood between conventions.

-W.D.
-Pickett currently serves as President of the Brotherhood.
-He was elected to that position in 1992.
-J.C.
-Boles serves as Secretary-Treasurer.
+Michael S. Baldwin currently serves as President of the Brotherhood.
+He was elected to the position in 2021.
+James M. Finnegan serves as Secretary-Treasurer.

 The Brotherhood of Railroad Signalmen is affiliated with the AFL-CIO and the Transportation Trades Department.